 For some of us ‘deadline’ may sound scary, especially if we leave all the work for last hour 🙂

 When you want to present long-term plans, visualizing it is the best way to communicate your company or product vision.

 We’d like to share three ways to make your roadmap presentation attractive and well remembered.

 The Boston Consulting group’s product portfolio matrix (BCG) is designed to help with long-term strategic planning, to help a business consider growth opportunities by reviewing its portfolio of products to decide where to invest, to discontinue or develop products.
 Since 1968, the BCG matrix, also known as the Boston or growth-share matrix, is a tool to answer those questions by providing them with a way to analyze product lines in search of growth opportunities.

 Need to present risk concept?
-Is a risk topic of your next presentation?
+Is a risk topic for your next presentation?
 We see this concept to appear often in market analysis presentations such as SWOT evaluations, PEST model or Porter Forces analysis.
-The risk management is another obvious area in content of finances or various technical sectors.
-However also start-up pitch presentations use risk idea in the slides about potential market risks.
+The risk management is another obvious area in the content of finances or various technical sectors.
+However, also start-up pitch presentations use risk idea in the slides about potential market risks.